 Students that received either the Boy Scout Eagle Award or the Girl Scout Gold Award are eligible to receive a $1,000 scholarship per school year.
 A copy of the scout award needs to be submitted to your Financial Planning Counselor.
-Once the documentation is received the scholarship will be added to your financial aid award for current and future terms (up to 8 semesters).
+Once the documentation is received the scholarship will be added to your financial aid offer for current and future terms (up to 8 semesters).

 There are many other opportunities for scholarships through academic offices and student organizations once you have joined our student body.